Cranford (novel): Structure

-The work has no real plot, but is what The Athenaeum described as "a collection of sketches" on its appearance, affectionately delineating people and customs that were already becoming anachronisms.
-There it is the continuity of the characters involved that provides unity, rather than a linear narrative.
+The work is what The Athenaeum described as "a collection of sketches" on its appearance, affectionately delineating people and customs that were already becoming anachronisms.
+There is the continuity of the characters involved that provides unity, rather than a linear narrative.
 Indeed, the perspective moves back and forth in time as past memories are introduced to account for the present.
-Necessary distancing is provided by the narrator, Mary Smith, whose point of view is that of a younger woman from a very different background simply reporting her experiences.
+Necessary distancing is provided by the narrator, Mary Smith, whose point of view is that of a younger woman from a very different background simply reporting her experiences and is not known by name for the majority of the novel.
 As the daughter of a businessman living in Manchester (which she calls Drumble in the novel) she only visits Cranford occasionally, a device which is made to account for the episodic nature of the narration.

-Manchester was now Mrs Gaskell's place of residence after her marriage.
+Manchester was Gaskell's place of residence after her marriage when she wrote this novel.
 The difference between country town and industrial city is as much a function of time as of distance.
 Many of the personal details and stories, including that of the cow dressed in flannel, are based on remembered fact that had taken place years before.
-Acknowledging this in a letter to John Ruskin, Mrs Gaskell commented that she had included less than she knew for fear of being thought to exaggerate.
-The author's preoccupation with class in her fiction is here refracted through the glass of a town out of step with what was developing beyond its parish boundaries.
+Acknowledging this in a letter to John Ruskin, Gaskell commented that she had included less than she knew for fear of being thought to exaggerate.
+The author's preoccupation with class in her fiction is reflected through Cranford, a town out of step with what was developing beyond its parish boundaries.
 In Cranford "the system that, ushered in by the growing industrial and urban economy, was coming to replace the traditional system of rank", was slower to arrive than the railway.